 I feel optimistic about the future of the Water & Wastewater Departments in the City of Findlay, Ohio.
 We are working together to build a working financial model for both departments that looks well into the future.
-We not only share information with great communication between the departments, we also stay involved in the Water industry through continuing education and involvement in water related organizations.
-I attended the annual conference that was hosted by our software company, and was able to bring more knowledge back to the office.
-I was also able to express ways to improve the software to the software staff.
 We have a group of dedicated hard working employees that continue to make serving the citizens of Findlay and surrounding area their number one priority.